 The search template also lists the most common locations, but you can search for others.
 For instance, 59 UW Law grads are listed in Anchorage, AK.

 Method 2: Search for ls("university of washington").
 This uses the "law school" field restrictor, which doesn't appear in current documentation but still works.
-As of August 2018, this yields 4,706 entries.
-UW Law has over 10,000 living graduates, so the search is not comprehensive.
+The list is not comprehensive but yields over 5,000 results that you can then filter using the categories on the left.

 (If you don't use quotation marks, you get a lot more results, but they may not be relevant.)